3 Biggest Myths About Agoraphobia (and How to Find Help)

 About 1.3 % of adults in the United States live with agoraphobia.
-This is about the same number of people who live with Generalized Anxiety Disorder, which is more common and understood.
+This is about the same number of people who live with generalized anxiety disorder (GAD) , which is more common and understood.
 New pandemic-driven social patterns, including the rise of remote work and contactless home deliveries may worsen agoraphobia in some sufferers.

 Agoraphobia garnered significant media attention in the beginning of 2023, when Prince Harry bravely disclosed his personal struggle with the condition in his new book.